The Straight Skinny on SEO: an Interview with Mike Blumenthal

 Here are two photographs from a recent shoot (courtesy of PatientPop) that demonstrate how subtle differences in a photo can dramatically change how Google “understands” that photo.
 Having the “right” photo helps with rank and more importantly conversions.

 I work with a company, Air.cam that has developed the ability to surface what Google understands about an image in real time, during the photo shoot so that photos can do just that.
 This capability will allow businesses to have photos on every product and service page that meets the needs of both searchers and search engines.
-If Google understands this much about an image, then those involved in technical seo have to be sure that the images meet Google’s needs as much as content and title tags do.
+If Google knows this much about images, then those involved in SEO from a technical perspective will know that images need to meet Google’s needs as much as content does.